tomwassenberg/itpol/linux-workstation-security.md

 practical advice that strikes a workable balance between security and overall usability.

-### Use Fido U2F for website 2-factor authentication

-[Fido U2F][22] is a standard developed specifically to provide a mechanism for 2-factor authentication *and* combat credential phishing.
-Regular OTP (one-time password) mechanisms are ineffective in the case where the attacker is able to trick you into submitting your password and token into a malicious site masquerading as a legitimate service.
-The U2F protocol will store site authentication data on the USB token that will prevent you from accidentally giving an attacker both your password and your one-time token if you try to use it on anything other than the legitimate website.

-See this site for a curated list of services providing Fido U2F support:

-- [dongleauth.info][23]

-Note, that not all browsers currently support U2F-capable hardware tokens, and if you use sandboxes or virtualization-based isolation around your browser, you may have to work extra hard to enable USB pass-through from the application to your USB token.

 ### Securing SSH and PGP private keys

 Personal encryption keys, including SSH and PGP private keys, are going to be